 Inspect carefully Orchids by checking them from head to toe.
 Leaves should be vibrant and succulent.

-Unhealthy Orchids have symptoms of insect and disease including discolouration (yellowing or browning), yellow, brown spots, or yellow spots, wet spots or areas, limp or soft leaves, unnatural torn leaves, webbing means it has been infested by Spider mites and rotting roots.
+Unhealthy Orchids have symptoms of insect and disease including discoloration (yellowing or browning), yellow, brown spots, or yellow spots, wet spots or areas, limp or soft leaves, unnatural torn leaves, webbing means it has been infested by Spider mites, and rotting roots.

 1. Mature plant